jarlg/Yoneda-Ext/README.md

 # The long exact sequence of Yoneda Ext

-This repository contains the formalisation of the long exact sequence of Yoneda Ext in univalent foundations following the proof of theorem XII.5.1 in Mac Lane's "Homology".
+This repository mainly contains material related to section 5 of the paper [Formalising Yoneda Ext in Univalent Foundations](https://arxiv.org/abs/2302.12678) which pertains to the long exact sequence of Ext groups.
+Our formalisation follows the proof of theorem XII.5.1 in Mac Lane's "Homology".
 The following is a brief overview of the files:

 - `Lemmas.v` contains two general lemmas, and a proof that `loops_abses` is a group isomorphism along with related facts.